polystruct/creative/docs/residential/building/structural.md

 build.

 This gives a size of 5 to 10 blocks.
-This seems to fit Minecraft build style pretty well (not too big).
-If you prefer larger builds, you can always increase the base (say start with a 6-width base, and add `1d6` to get up to 12 width) or use dice that give larger numbers.
+This seems to fit Minecraft build style pretty well (not too big) while still allowing for some detailing.
+If you prefer larger builds, you can always increase the base (say start with a 8-width base, and add `1d6` to get up to 14 width) or use dice that give larger numbers.

 ## Grid size